Skip to main content

 Policy Overview

-Policies are the rules that define what content should be blocked, warned, or logged when users interact with AI platforms.
+Policies are the rules that define what content should be blocked, detected, or redacted when users interact with AI platforms.
 This guide explains how policies work and how to manage them.

 What is a Policy?